Benjamin-Schodts/conversion/README.md

 OR Drag&Drop files from your computer onto the dropzones.\
 **Step 4:** Click the download link in the newly added entry below the dropzone to get your converted file.

+## Frontend
+Frontend files can be found inside the root `frontend` folder